Outrage after bloody day for Afghan journalists - Journal du Cameroun

 In 2002, he became a full-time photo stringer, rising through the ranks to become the bureau’s chief photographer.

-During his career he was beaten and threatened by the Taliban, and suffered devastating personal loss including in 2014 when AFP senior reporter and his good friend Sardar Ahmad was killed along with his wife and two of his children in a Taliban attack.
+During his career, he was beaten and threatened by the Taliban, and suffered devastating personal loss including in 2014 when his good friend AFP senior reporter Sardar Ahmad was killed along with his wife and two of his children in a Taliban attack.

 Marai, 41, left behind six children, including a newborn daughter.

-He was buried near his home village in the Shomali Plain, north of Kabul, later Monday in a ceremony attended by heartbroken relatives, friends and colleagues.
+He was buried hours after his death near his home village in the Shomali Plain, north of Kabul, in a ceremony attended by heartbroken relatives, friends and colleagues.

 “This tragedy reminds us of the danger that our teams continually face on the ground and the essential role journalists play for democracy,” AFP’s CEO Fabrice Fries said.